utdata/texas-schools/README.md

 ## Geocoding

 We are using [Texas A&M Geoservices](http://geoservices.tamu.edu/) to batch geocode the files.
 It is a wonderful service that not only provides latitudes and longitudes for addresses, but gives a quality index of how the points were arrived at.
-This is essential to be sure that an address was found at street point instead of a city of zip code centroid.
+This is essential to be sure that an address was found at street point instead of a city or zip code centroid.
 Their service is free for up to 2500 addresses a month.
 Or something like that.
 Check with them.

 [Geo-stuff provided by Texas A&M University GeoServices](http://geoservices.tamu.edu/)

 ## The plan

 Students will geocode their batch, clean up any zip/city level results and submit them for class credit.
 I will then combine all the files and post them to this repo.

+## class_files
+* `output_18_cm-out.csv` my file out of A&M
+* `output_18_cm-out.xlsx` all zip centriod updated